 7-Face to face communication

-There is nothing more effective than face to face communication when people collaborate with each other.
+There is nothing more effective than face-to-face communication when people collaborate.
 Agile promotes collocation and frequent communication between the team members and sponsors.

 The new technology like video chat is a nice enable when people are not in the same room to talk, but should not replace face to face communication if that option is available.

 When we communicate in person, our body language conveys real important information to the person we are talking with.

 8-The product itself is the only measure of progress